 You should also avoid taking anti-inflammatory medications such as aspirin or ibuprofen one week before your treatment, as they can also increase bruising.
 If you need to take anti-inflammatory medication regularly as a treatment for a health condition then you should discuss with your doctor whether it is safe to stop them.

 If it is not, you must bring this to your aesthetic practitioner’s attention, who will take even greater care in performing the treatment and advise on how to reduce the risk of bruising or help it resolve sooner.

 Special occasion or Wedding Botox

 If you’re planning to have Botox ahead of an important event or a celebration such as a wedding then timing your treatment is very important.
 As a general rule, it takes 2-3 weeks for the effects of Botox to become fully apparent.
-After this period, a top-up may be needed to optimise or fine-tune the outcome and this needs an additional 2-3 weeks for the final outcome to appear.
+After this period, you might need a top-up to optimise or fine-tune the outcome.
+This needs an additional 2-3 weeks for the final outcome to appear.